Pietro Maletti: Ethiopia

 In May 1934, Maletti again returned to Italy.
 But, in January 1935, he was transferred to Italian Somaliland for the Italian invasion of Ethiopia.
 He fought throughout the campaign on the "southern front" under the overall command of General Rodolfo Graziani.
 Maletti earned a promotion to Brigadier-General (Generale di Brigata).

 Prior to the Battle of Genale Doria, Maletti commanded a flying column which was sent to attack a group of retreating Ethiopians.
 His pursuit ended when the Ethiopians were joined by a relief column and then turned on Maletti.
 Both sides claimed victory after some confused fighting.

 After Ethiopia was defeated, Maletti stayed in Italian East Africa (Africa Orientale Italiana, or AOI) until April 1937.

-General Pietro Maletti Italian and Libyan troops that between May 18 and May 22, 1937, massacred between 1700 and 2100 people at the Debre Libanos Monastery, including all 297 monks and 23 lay people who served the monastery, and the many pilgrims who had come to celebrate the patron saint of the monastery.
+Between May 18 and May 22, 1937, Italian and Libyan troops under the command of Maletti massacred between 1700 and 2100 people at the Debre Libanos Monastery, including all 297 monks and 23 lay people who served the monastery, and the many pilgrims who had come to celebrate the patron saint of the monastery.
 The soldiers then looted the monastery carrying off crowns and robes of several of Ethiopia's past Emperors, and numerous manuscripts that have never been recovered.